Casneil/Linux-Server-Configeration/README.md

 * Once you're able to sign in  to your account and navigate to the button that says create an instance.
 Click to create a instance and choose Ubuntu asthe instance Image and **OS** only as **Blueprint** Choose **Ubuntu 18.04 LTS**.

+### 2-Getting the SSH Key

 * Navigate to the [Account section](https://lightsail.aws.amazon.com/ls/webapp/account/profile) and download the SSH Key to your local maschine then save it under your .ssh directory on Linux ("maybe different for other operating systmes").

 * Change the private key file permission not to be accessible by others **sudo chmod 600 LightsailDefaultPrivateKey-us-west-2.pem**.

+### 3-Connecting to the Server via SSh

 * Now log in from your terminal ssh ubuntu@3.121.84.110 -p 22 -i ~/.ssh/LightsailDefaultPrivateKey-us-west-2.pem.

+### 4-Install updates

+*  Updates the list of available packages and versions for upgrade >sudo apt-get update
+*  Installs newer versions of the packages >sudo apt-get upgrade